worldbench/awesome-spatial-intelligence/README.md

 </div>

-This repository serves as the official resource collection for the survey paper **"Forging Spatial Intelligence: A Survey on Multi-Modal Pre-Training for Autonomous Systems"**.
+This repository serves as the official resource collection for the paper **"Forging Spatial Intelligence: A Roadmap of Multi-Modal Data Pre-Training for Autonomous Systems"**.

 In this work, we establish a systematic taxonomy for the field, unifying terminology, scope, and evaluation benchmarks.
 We organize existing methodologies into three complementary paradigms based on information flow and abstraction level: